Why Overtime is Bad for Your Business

 Any time spent in performing work tasks above the agreed working hours is considered overtime work.
 The employee is obliged to work longer than full time at the request of the employer in the following cases:

-- dueto act of natural force,
+- Due to act of natural force

-- a sudden increase in workload and
+- A sudden increase in work load

-- in other cases when it is necessary to complete a work that is not planned within a certain period of time (hereinafter: overtime work).
+- In other cases when it is necessary to complete a work that is not planned with in a certain period of time (hereinafter: over time work).

 From the above, it can be concluded that overtime work should be represented exceptionally, due to unforeseen circumstances, and not regularly.
 It is natural to conclude that an employer who has a constant need for overtime work of employees should hire an additional labor force, in order to ensure the completion of all business activities on time.

 Overtime is limited not only in terms of the cause but also in length.
 It may not exceed eight hours per week.
 So, if the employment contract stipulates that the worker works 40-hour a week, he cannot spend more than 48 hours at work in one week.
 An employee may not work more than 12 hours a day, including overtime.
 Since the usual working time is eight hours a day, overtime can last a maximum of 4 hours a day.